Cummins College of Engineering for Women, Nagpur: Academics

-Cummins College of Engineering, Nagpur provides undergraduate programs in various displines of engineering such as Allied Sciences which are also related to Research and Development, Computer Engineering, Electronics and Telecommunications Engineering, Mechanical Engineering and Consultancy.
+Cummins College of Engineering, Nagpur provides undergraduate programs in various disciplines of engineering such as Allied Sciences which are also related to Research and Development, Computer Engineering, Electronics and Telecommunications Engineering, Mechanical Engineering and Consultancy.

 Campus Facilities

 The campus is spread across 13 acres near river Vena in Nagpur.
 Cummins College features a hostel facility for all outstation students that can house up to 180 students currently, which is to be extended to 700 students shortly.
-Transportation facilities are also provided for day scholars who attende the college.
-The institution also features grounds for activities such as Kabaddi, Badminton, Cricket and Volley Ball.
+Transportation facilities are also provided for day scholars who attend the college.
+The institution also features grounds for activities such as Kabaddi, Badminton, Cricket and Volleyball.
 Indoor arenas are available for Table Tennis, Carrom and Chess.
-A gym facility is also available for all students and staff.

-ED CELL

-The ED-CELL exists at the institute to polish the entrepreneurship skills of the students.
-The ED-CELL helps bridge the gap between the ideas to a marketable product.